LivePersonInc/techblog/_posts/2016/2016-01-26-docker-adoption-pathway-part02.md

 root     12454  2335 16 17:39 ?
 00:20:25 /bin/bash ./looper.sh
 ```

-let's use the `ps` command to find its cpu utilization.
+Let's use the `ps` command to find its cpu utilization.

 ```bash
 $ ps -p 12454 -o %cpu